Skip to contents

 • Step 0 - Set up simulation parameters

-• Step 1 - Sample inputs for bird, turbine, prop at height, prop below height, mean height, effective detection radius (EDR) and encounter rate.
+• Step 1 - Sample inputs for bird, turbine, prop at height, prop below height, effective detection radius (EDR) and encounter rate.

 • Step 2 - Calculate turbine_flights_year() with sampled values - calculate flights through turbine per year